Notes on Randomized Algorithms: Cuckoo hashing

 If we do hit a closed loop, then we pay $O(m)$ time to scan the existing table and create a new empty table, and $O(n) = O(m)$ time on average to reinsert all the elements into the new table, assuming that this reinsertion process doesn't generate any more closed loops and that the average cost of an insertion that doesn't produce a closed loop is $O(1)$, which we will show below.
 But the rehashing step only fails with probability $O(nm^{-2}) = O(m^{-1})$, so if it does fail we can just try again until it works, and the expected total cost is still $O(m)$.
 Since we pay this $O(m)$ for each insertion with probability $O(m^{-2})$, this adds only $O(m^{-1})$ to the expected cost of a single insertion.

 Now we look at what happens if we don't get a closed loop.
 This doesn't force us to rehash, but if the path is long enough, we may still pay a lot to do an insertion.

 It's a little messy to analyze the behavior of keys that appear more than once in the sequence, so the trick used in the paper is to observe that for any sequence of nestless keys $x_{1}\dots{}x_{p}$, there is a subsequence of size $p/3$ with no repetitions that starts with $x_{1}$.
 This will be either the sequence $S_1$ given by $x_{1}\dots{}x_{j-1}$—the sequence starting with the first place we try to insert $x_1$--or $S_2$ given by $x_{1}=x_{i+j-1}\dots{}x_{p}$, the sequence starting with the second place we try to insert $x_1$.
-Between these we have a third sequence $T$ where we undo some of the moves made in $S_1$.
-Because $\card*{S_1} + \card*{T} + \card*{S_2} ≥ p$, at least one of these three subsequences has size $p/3$.
-But $\card*{T} ≤ \card*{S_1}$, so it must be either $S_1$ or $S_2$.
+Between these we have a third sequence $R$ where we revert some of the moves made in $S_1$.
+Because $\card*{S_1} + \card*{R} + \card*{S_2} ≥ p$, at least one of these three subsequences has size $p/3$.
+But $\card*{R} ≤ \card*{S_1}$, so it must be either $S_1$ or $S_2$.

-We can then argue that the probability that we get a sequence of $v$ distinct keys in either $S_1$ or $S_2$ most $2(n/m)^{v-1}$.
+We can then argue that the probability that we get a sequence of $v$ distinct keys in either $S_1$ or $S_2$ is at most $2(n/m)^{v-1}$.
 The $(n/m)^{v-1}$ is because we need to hit a nonempty spot (which happens with probability at most $n/m$) for the first $v-1$ elements in the path, and since we assume that our hash functions are random, the choices of these $v-1$ spots are all independent.
 The $2$ is from the union bound over $S_1$ and $S_2$.
-If $T$ is the insertion time, we get $\Exp{T} = ∑_{v=1}^{∞} \Prob{T ≥ v} ≤ ∑_{v=1}^{∞} 2 (n/m)^{v-1} = O(1)$, assuming $n/m$ is bounded by a constant less than $1$.
+If $T$ is length of the longer of $S_1$ or $S_2$, we get $\Exp{T} = ∑_{v=1}^{∞} \Prob{T ≥ v} ≤ ∑_{v=1}^{∞} 2 (n/m)^{v-1} = O(1)$, assuming $n/m$ is bounded by a constant less than $1$.
 Since we already need $n/m ≤ 1/2$ to avoid the bad closed-loop case, we can use this here as well.
+We have to multiply $\Exp{T}$ by $3$ to get the bound on the actual path, but this disappears into $O(1)$.

 An annoyance with cuckoo hashing is that it has high space overhead compared to more traditional hash tables: in order for the first part of the analysis above to work, the table must be at least half empty.
 This can be avoided at the cost of increasing the time complexity by choosing between $d$ locations instead of $2$.
 This technique, due to Fotakis~\etal~\cite{FotakisPRS2003}, is known as \concept{$d$-ary cuckoo hashing}.
 For a suitable choice of $d$, it uses $(1+ε)n$ space and guarantees that a lookup takes $O(1/ε)$ probes, while insertion takes $(1/ε)^{O(\log \log (1/ε))}$ steps in theory and appears to take $O(1/ε)$ steps in practice according to experiments done by the authors.